 Perhaps your spouse is the one facing a large amount in back taxes.
 Fortunately, solutions for problems with taxes exist for individuals in your situation—specifically, you can be absolved of your spouse’s debt if you can provide a reasonable cause of your innocence in the situation.
 In other words, you must demonstrate that you weren’t aware of any misinformation that your spouse provided in your previous joint tax returns.

-Start Pursuing the Best Tax Solutions for Your Situation Today!
+Start Pursuing the Best Tax Solutions with the IRS for Your Situation Today!

 If you are facing serious tax problems, you may understandably be nervous about what will happen to you both financially and legally.
 However, you don’t have to face these issues alone.